Multiple transitivity except for a system of imprimitivity: -by-block-transitive groups

+After dividing out by $H \cap sHs$, we will typically be interested in the situation where $H$ is cyclic.
+Finite groups $G = HK$ such that $H$ and $K$ are cyclic subgroups with trivial intersection were studied by Douglas in a series of articles \cite{Douglas}.
+We are in effect considering a special case, where in addition some automorphism of $G$ of order $2$ swaps $H$ and $K$.
+Our focus here is a little different than in \cite{Douglas} however, as we will be classifying factorizations $\ol{G} = Hs(H)$ of quotients $\ol{G}$ of a given group $G$ of a more special form, rather than constructing all finite groups that admit such factorizations.

-After dividing out by $H \cap sHs$, we will typically be interested in the situation where $H$ is cyclic and $G = A \rtimes H$ for some abelian $s$-invariant normal subgroup $A$.
-In this situation, $A$ is very close to being cyclic.
+If $G = A \rtimes H$ for some abelian $s$-invariant normal subgroup $A$, then $A$ is also very close to being cyclic.

-\begin{lem} Let $G$ be a finite group with an abelian normal subgroup $A$, such that $G/A$ is cyclic, admitting an automorphism $s$ of order $2$ that normalizes $A$.
-Suppose that there is $H \le G$ such that $H \cap A = \triv$ and $G = sHsH$.
+\begin{lem} Let $G$ be a finite group with an abelian normal subgroup $A$, such that $G/A$ is cyclic and such that $G$ admits an automorphism $s$ of order $2$ that normalizes $A$.
+Suppose that there is $H \le G$ such that $H \cap A = \triv$ and $G = Hs(H)$.
 Then $A$ has a cyclic subgroup of index at most $2$. \end{lem}

 \begin{proof} We consider $G$ as embedded in a semidirect product $G \rtimes \grp{s}$ in the obvious way.
 By Lemma~\ref{lem:abelian_intersection}(i) we can write $G = A \rtimes H$; note that $H$ is cyclic, say $H = \grp{h}$.